papey/lmo/README.md

 LMO is a ruby app used to generate french "attestation de déplacement dérogatoire" directly from cli.

-Now supports QRCode output to SVG !
+Now supports QRCode output to SVG and it's also "couvre-feu" approved !

 ## Getting Started